Do you have something in your life that you need to do, but you can’t make yourself do it?

 - I came to the conclusion, that for me the breakthrough wasn’t just one thing.
 It was a series of experiences that changed my perception.
 Perception of myself first of all.

 - I let myself to honor the artist within me.

 - I acknowledged the healing aspect of writing and recognized that I learn thru it.

 - I am surrounded by creative women who keep themselves to high standards and it is inspiring.
-Excuses are very unattractive.
-They are sign that something within us still needs to evolve and mature.
+Excuses are unattractive.
+They are sign of emotional childhood.

-So wait patiently, don’t force it, but be clear about the outcome.
+So wait patiently, don’t force it, be clear about what you want.

-These may be the steps of your breakthrough:
+These may be the steps of your breakthrough, in your creative work:

 1. Create a clear intention about who you want to be and what you want to do.
 Know that self doubts are part of entering a new territory, and it will go away, as you progress.